jens-ajisai/spresense-BLE-with-XIAO-BLE/README.md

 ![nRF Connect App services view after connecting](images/IMG_2994.jpeg)
 ![nRF Connect App write a value to the LED](images/IMG_2996.jpeg)

+## Open tasks and possible variations

+### Variations
+* You can use any other board that has BLE and is supported by Zephyr.
+* You can modify the pin layout, UART speed or even switch to SPI (You would need to implement a HCITransport for SPI)
+* You can use the extension board and run the BLE board with 3.3V

+### Open tasks
+* By now I was testing the LED sample.
+I did not yet test other samples or GNSS.
+Also not BLE signal strength in my setup
+* The hardware connections are not optimal ...

 ## Troubleshooting
+* Recovering the original bootloader
+	* The original bootloader is not overwritten, however as I do not merge in the Arduino bootloader part.
+It is required to enter bootloader mode manually by pushing reset twice within 500ms.
+Then you can use the download button in the Arduino IDE.
+And it works again for any further downloads as is without pushing the reset button manually
+		* The original bootloader can be found here https://github.com/0hotpotman0/BLE_52840_Core/tree/main/bootloader/Seeed_XIAO_nRF52840_Sense
+		* The softdevice here https://www.nordicsemi.com/Products/Development-software/S140/Download (Use `uf2conv.py s140_nrf52_7.3.0/s140_nrf52_7.3.0_softdevice.hex -c -f 0xADA52840` and copy the generate uf2 file.)
+		* If everything fails, see here https://forum.seeedstudio.com/t/xiao-ble-sense-bootloader-bricked-how-to-restore-it/263091/5 (No need for a Jlink but any SWD programmer will do. e.g. the nRF52840dk)
 * When the BLE does not work as expected (I only tested the LED sample sketch so far) (or you want to add new features to the ArduinoBLE library)
 	* Add debug prints of the BLE library.
 		* Comment in all the `#define _BLE_TRACE_` inside the ArduinoBLE library (Needed to remove some prints as there was a compile error)